conradlempert/boolean-logic-game/README.md

-# README
+# boolean-logic-game

 ![Screenshot 2025-03-05 at 14 57 50](https://github.com/user-attachments/assets/181f8880-624b-4b1d-b8ba-11ecd450c1b0)

 This is a game that helps students learn about boolean logic by solving riddles.

-It is written in the game engine phaser.io with a vite server.
+It is written in TypeScript with the game engine phaser.io and a vite server.

 To start the game, run